IJ (digraph): Wide inter-letter spacing

 When words are written with large inter-letter spacing, IJ is often, but not always, kept together.
 F r a n k r ij k or F r a n k r i j k.

-When words are written from top to bottom, with non-rotated letters, IJ is usually, but not always, kept together.
-Keeping it together is the preferred way.
+When words are written from top to bottom with non-rotated letters IJ, while not mandatory, keeping them together is largely preferred.

 Spelling of proper names

 In Dutch names, interchangeability of i, ij and y is frequent.
 Some names are changed unofficially for commercial reasons or by indifference: